The Jezabels: In popular culture

-In November 2011, "A Little Piece" was used for the Under Armour 'Are You From HERE?' commercial that features basketball star Brandon Jennings.
-"A Little Piece" was also used in the 2010 Red Bull short film "Way Back Home", set in Scotland's Isle of Skye, and featuring trials bike rider Danny MacAskill.
+In November 2011, "A Little Piece" was used in the Under Armour commercial "Are You from HERE?" that features basketball star Brandon Jennings.
+The song was also used in the 2010 Red Bull short film "Way Back Home", which features trials bike rider Danny MacAskill.

 Australian pay TV provider Foxtel used "Endless Summer" as background music for their summer (2011–12) television content advertisement.
 "Nobody Nowhere" was used on the True Blood episode "In the Beginning", while "Easy to Love" appeared on the Grey's Anatomy episode "Hope for the Hopeless" in January 2012.
-In a 2012 episode of the television show Neighbours, Paul Robinson learns that the grades of his niece Sophie Ramsay are slipping and eventually forbids her from seeing a Jezabels concert in the city.